 2) When did you last run?
 Trying to lose ALL of your Christmas weight in one week by running 8km every day is not smart.
 Try starting with a walk-run (run 500m, jog 500m four or five times).
 It takes six weeks to effect a large change in VO2 Max (aerobic fitness) so gradual increase is the key.

-If you HAVE good shoes, and you HAVE built up gradually but you’re still having pain, try the usual Rest, Ice, Compress, Elevate.
+If you HAVE good shoes, and you HAVE built up gradually but you’re still having pain, try the usual – reduce activity for a short while until it calms down, then start a graduated return to normal running.
 If that fails, give us a call, 13009HILLS!